 It is their commitment to “learning as fast as the world is changing.”
 As WD-40 CEO Garry Ridge aptly put it, “The fear of failure is the biggest fear in the world.
 We had to go from failure to freedom.”
-Now that core values are mainstream, how can nonprofits use them to ensure they attract the right employees and create a culture that supports what we call the “holy trinity” – vision-mission-values?
-We have developed an easy and fun five-step process with our clients and would love to hear what you discover as you develop (or refine) your organization’s core values.
+Now that core values are mainstream (and we are moving even faster post-COVID), how can nonprofits use core values to ensure they attract the right employees and create a culture that supports what we call the “holy trinity” – vision-mission-values?
+We have developed an easy and fun five-step process with our clients to help them develop (or refine) their organizations’ core values and would love to hear what you discover as you work through the process.

 Ask for staff volunteers to use the current vision/mission, values board, discussion notes and votes to knit together a final draft for further discussion or voting.
 You may want to share this with your board of directors during a board meeting for their input.

-Step 4: Take Action – Once core values are established, analyze where the organization stands with each core value on a continuum of reality to ideal.
+Once core values are established, analyze where the organization stands with each core value on a continuum of reality to ideal.
 Some core values may already be in use.
 Others may be aspirational – such as Zappos’ “Deliver WOW through Service” – and may need to be defined (e.g., What does WOW mean and how can we have a common definition of WOW?).
 As in the Zappos case, defining terms used in your values can help ensure that everyone is on the same page.
 Ultimately, the goal is for your core values to be more than words on a wall; they need to be embedded into your organizational habits.
 A few ways to do this are by using them as a litmus test for hiring, incorporating them into performance reviews and forming a culture committee.
 To complete this step, you must determine as an organization how you will “live your values.”

-Step 5: Monitor & Evaluate – Add core values to your annual employee survey and ask their opinion on how well they feel the organization is living its values.
+Add core values to your annual employee survey and ask employees their opinions on how well they feel the organization is living its values.
 Ideally, 90 percent of employees are satisfied with the values and believe the organization is effective in upholding them.
 If not, go back to Step 4 and find ways to embed them in a more consistent manner.
 For example, consider giving awards to employees who “live the values,” so everyone in your organization can see core values practiced and rewarded.
 Or, when rolling out core values, consider highlighting a value each month with quotes, sayings and pictures.
 Have the CEO mention it via email and share specific examples that uphold or detract from that value.
 Remember to always use stories to drive the point home.